Gov. Tony Evers calls for increased aid for veterans related to housing, employment, mental health services

 Double funding to County and Tribal Veterans Services offices.

-$2.8 million over the biennium to University of Wisconsin System campuses to provide services tailored to veterans, military personnel and their families.
+$2.8 million over the biennium to UW System campuses to provide services tailored to veterans, military personnel and their families.

 Expanded eligibility for the Veterans and Surviving Spouses Property Tax Credit.